-US\$900,000,000 3.500 % Notes due 2050
+US\$1,500,000,000 3.100% Notes due 2061

 The 2.550% notes due 2032 (which we refer to as the "2032 notes") will mature on January 27, 2032 and will bear interest at a rate of 2.550% per year.
-Interest on the 2032 notes is payable on January 27 and July 27 of each year, commencing on July 27, 2020.
-Chile may redeem the 2032 notes, in whole or in part, on or after October 27, 2031, at par plus accrued interest as described in the section entitled "Description of the Notes-Optional Redemption" in this prospectus supplement.
+Interest on the 2032 notes is payable semi-annually on January 27 and July 27 of each year, commencing on January 27, 2021.
+The 2032 notes will be a further issuance of, and will be consolidated, form a single series, and be fully fungible with our outstanding 2.550% Notes due 2032 issued in an aggregate principal amount of US\$750,000,000 on January 27, 2020 (the "original notes").
+After giving effect to the offering, the total amount outstanding of our 2.550% Notes due 2032 will be US\$1,500,000,000.
+Chile may redeem the 2032 notes, in whole or in part, on or after October 27, 2031 at par plus accrued interest as described in the section entitled "Description of the Notes-Optional Redemption" in this prospectus supplement.

-The 3.500% notes due 2050 (which we refer to as the "2050 notes" and, together with the "2032 notes," the "notes") will mature on January 25, 2050 and will bear interest at a rate of 3.500% per year.
-Interest on the 2050 notes is payable semi-annually on January 25 and July 25 of each year, commencing on July 25, 2020.
-The 2050 notes will be a further issuance of, and will be consolidated, form a single series, and be fully fungible with our outstanding 3.500% Notes due 2050 issued in an aggregate principal amount of US\$1,418,357,000 on June 25, 2019 (the "original notes").
-After giving effect to the offering, the total amount outstanding of our 3.500% Notes due 2050 will be US\$2,318,357,000.
-Chile may redeem the 2050 notes, in whole or in part, on or after July 25, 2049 at par plus accrued interest as described in the section entitled "Description of the Notes-Optional Redemption" in this prospectus supplement.
+The 3.100% notes due 2061 (which we refer to as the "2061 notes" and, together with the 2032 notes, the "notes") will mature on January 22, 2061, and will bear interest at a rate of 3.100% per year.
+Interest on the 2061 notes is payable on January 22 and July 22 of each year, commencing on July 22, 2021.
+Chile may redeem the 2061 notes, in whole or in part, on or after July 22, 2060, at par plus accrued interest as described in the section entitled "Description of the Notes-Optional Redemption" in this prospectus supplement.

-Each series of notes will be issued under an indenture and constitute a separate series of debt securities under the indenture, in the case of the 2050 notes, together with the original notes.
+Each series of notes will be issued under an indenture and constitute a separate series of debt securities under the indenture, in the case of the 2032 notes, together with the original notes.
 The indenture contains provisions regarding future modifications to the terms of the notes that differ from those applicable to Chile's outstanding public external indebtedness issued prior to December 2, 2014.
-Under these provisions, which are described beginning on page 7 of the accompanying prospectus dated January 16, 2020, Chile may amend the payment provisions of any series of debt securities (including the notes) and other reserve matters listed in the indenture with the consent of the holders of: (1) with respect to a single series of debt securities, more than 75% of the aggregate principal amount of the outstanding debt securities of such series; (2) with respect to two or more series of debt securities of all series affected by the proposed modification, taken in the aggregate; or (3) with respect to two or more series of debt securities, more than $66^2/3\%$ of the aggregate principal amount of the outstanding notes of all series affected by the proposed modification, taken in the aggregate, and more than 50% of the aggregate principal amount of the outstanding debt securities of each series affected by the proposed modification, taken individually.
+Under these provisions, which are described beginning on page 7 of the accompanying prospectus dated January 16, 2020, Chile may amend the payment provisions of any series of debt securities (including the notes) and other reserve matters listed in the indenture with the consent of the holders of: (1) with respect to a single series of debt securities, more than 75% of the aggregate principal amount of the outstanding debt securities of such series; (2) with respect to two or more series of debt securities, if certain "uniformly applicable" requirements are met, more than 75% of the aggregate principal amount of the outstanding debt securities of all series affected by the proposed modification, taken in the aggregate principal amount of the outstanding notes of all series affected by the proposed modification, taken in the aggregate, and more than 50% of the aggregate principal amount of the outstanding debt securities of each series affected by the proposed modification, taken individually.